Scottish Gaelic grammar: Emphatic forms

 The emphatic forms of inflected prepositions based on possessive determiners follows the emphatic forms of the emphatic suffixes with possessive determiners.
 That is, the suffix is added to the noun following the possessive determiner rather than to the possessive determiner itself.

+Less formally, gam etc can undergo lenition – i.e. gham, ghad etc (sometimes erroneously spelled dham, dhad etc) and there are two n-less variants of nam and nad: